 17 In early work, we also tried interactions of the Gini with lights and a translog formulation of the two, but the results suggest the simple log-linear model fits the data just as well.
 To measure dispersion one could also use the standard deviation of lights within a country.
-Even after factoring out country and year fixed effects, however, the simple correlation between the standard deviation and mean of lights is 0.88.
+However, even after factoring out country and year fixed effects the simple correlation between the standard deviation and mean of lights is 0.88.
 Note the Hirschman-Herfindahl index can be decomposed into a part related to the standard deviation and a part to do with number of pixels per country; the latter is already controlled for by country fixed effects.

-columns 6 and 7 we look at the predictive power of electricity.
-Column 6 shows a regression corresponding to columns 1 and 5, except that the log of total electricity consumption replaces lights, while column 7 includes both measures.
-In column 6, electricity consumption has essentially the same predictive power for GDP and the same elasticity as does lights.
-When the two measures are included together in column 7 both remain significant, indicating that they may not capture exactly the same aspects of economic activity, but explanatory power is only modestly improved by the inclusion of both.
+Could we substitute electricity consumption for lights data, or could we gain by using both, ignoring the issue that electricity consumption data are only available for 61% of our observations?
+To start, column (5) repeats the specification of column (1) for the sample of country-years for which electricity consumption data are available, showing that the results are little changed by the reduction in sample.
+In columns (6) and (7) we look at the predictive power of electricity.
+Column (6) shows a regression corresponding to columns (1) and (5), except the log of total electricity consumption replaces lights, while column (7) includes both measures.
+In column (6), electricity consumption has essentially the same predictive power for GDP and the same elasticity as does lights.
+When the two measures are included together in column (7) both remain significant, indicating that they may not capture exactly the same aspects of economic activity, but explanatory power is only modestly improved by inclusion of both.
 We might also worry that lights are produced on an intensive margin (more usage by those connected to an existing grid) versus an extensive margin (extensions of the grid and more connections to an existing grid).
 Does knowing about the extensive margin help predictive power?
-For a very small sample of country-years, the nationally representative Demographic and Health Surveys (DHS)18 contain information on household connections to electricity, with which we can try to explore whether adding information on the extensive margin improves our ability to predict measured GDP growth.
+For a very small sample of country-years, the nationally representative Demographic and Health Surveys (DHS)18 contains information on household connections to electricity, with which we can try to explore whether adding information on the extensive margin improves our ability to predict measured GDP growth.
 In the sample, growth in connections yields insignificant effects and no increased explanatory power relative to either just controlling for lights or controlling for both electricity consumption and lights.19

 In sum, while electricity consumption could be used to predict GDP growth, the key issue is that electricity data are available for far fewer countries than are lights.
 Only 16 of the 30 countries we will later define as bad GDP data countries have electricity data, and many of the countries with no GDP data (such as Afghanistan and Somalia) also do not have electricity data.
-Second and very critically, electricity usage is generally unavailable for subnational areas, whereas lights are available for pixels of size less than a square kilometer across the globe.
+Second and very critically, electricity usage is generally unavailable for sub-national areas, whereas lights are available for pixels of size less than a square kilometer across the globe.